 - Reflects on past teaching experience to improve current practice

-In addition, the nominee must demonstrate characteristics of outstanding teaching in the following areas:
+In addition, the nominee must demonstrate characteristics of outstanding teacher in the following areas:

 - Course expectations demonstrate consistently high standards.